mist64/cbmbus_doc/7 JiffyDOS.md

 In the no-EOI case, it also releases the DATA line so it can be operated by the device again.

-The wires have to be valid no later than 64 µs after the "Go" signal.
+The wires have to be valid no later than after 13 µs and hold it.

 #### 8: Device is now busy again
 ![](docs/cbmbus/jiffydos-21.png =601x131)

-After reading the CLK line (i.e. no earlier than at 64 µs), the device pulls the DATA line.
+After reading the CLK line, the device pulls the DATA line.
 This is the same as the initial state, so the protocol continues with step 1 for the next data byte.

 Of course, the controller can alternatively pull ATN at this point, and send an "UNLISTEN" command, for example.